cchitsiang/awesome-stars/topics.md

 ## nextjs

 - [thedaviddias/llms-txt-hub](https://github.com/thedaviddias/llms-txt-hub) - 🤖 The largest directory for AI-ready documentation and tools implementing the proposed llms.txt standard
-- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub, Discord and more.
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity, connected to external sources such as Search Engines, Slack, Linear, Jira, Confluence, Notion, YouTube, GitHub, Discord and more.
+Join our discord:
 - [simstudioai/sim](https://github.com/simstudioai/sim) - Sim Studio is an open-source AI agent workflow builder.
 Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
 - [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
 Animated components and effects you can copy and paste into your apps.
 Free.
 Open Source.
 - [formbricks/formbricks](https://github.com/formbricks/formbricks) - Open Source Qualtrics Alternative